 “Butler County, Kansas, is in the lead in stone arch bridges and culverts and in years to come in this respect its fame will go abroad.
 The county will have nothing else.”

-For the aid of those who would like to view the numerous scenic stone arch bridges of Butler County, Kansas, we have compiled a list and map of the known stone arch bridges and culverts in the county.
+For the aid of those who would like to view the numerous scenic, publicly accessible, vehicular stone arch bridges of Butler County, Kansas, we have compiled a list and color-coded map of the known stone arch bridges and culverts in the county.
 The bridges are shown on the map with the aid of a number.
 For aid in reference, on the list below the number we used to depict a given bridge on the map will be clearly stated.
+At the end of the list mention of a noteworthy private stone bridge is made.

 Note: Please no trespassing.
-To the best of our knowledge, the bridges on the list below and the map above are all on public roads; in case of any questions or problems feel free to contact us.
+To the best of our knowledge, the bridges on the list below and the map above are all publicly accessible; in case of any questions or problems feel free to contact us.
+This list is updated as more bridges turn up.

 A List of the Existing Stone Arch Bridges On the Roads of Butler County, Kansas